 The allowance on your international flight will vary depending on the airline.
 The allowance on your flight from mainland Ecuador to the Galapagos is very strictly monitored.
-Each passenger is allowed one checked bag of 20kg (44 pounds approx) and one carry on bag up to 8kg (17 pounds approx).
+Each passenger is allowed one checked bag of 23kg (50 pounds) and one carry on bag up to 8kg (17 pounds approx).
 Charges will be made for any excess weight.
 It is recommended to take soft luggage as cabin space on your yacht is limited.

 Hand luggage – what should I pack?

 You should pack any medications, regulator, mask and swimsuit in case of any unexpected luggage delay.